 Blog · April 23, 2026 · 7 min read

-Capacity-based vs per-seat pricing for team chat
+Cloud per-user vs self-hosted capacity pricing for team chat

 The real numbers at fifty users

 At fifty users on annual billing, the 2026 list prices for the major players look like this: Microsoft Teams Essentials at $2,400 per year.
 Zulip Cloud Standard at $4,000.
 Slack Pro at $4,350.
 Rocket.Chat Pro at $4,800.
 Mattermost Professional at $6,000.
 Webex Suite Business at $15,000.
-TheChatApp Cloud Business at €1,690 per year total.
+TheChatApp Cloud Business is €2,500 per year at fifty users.

 The headline gap is real, but it is not the whole story.
 Slack ships a marketplace of over two thousand integrations and compliance certifications that TheChatApp does not have today.
 Microsoft Teams ships Office interop.
 Mattermost ships government certifications.
-If your team needs those specific things, the per-seat price is buying something concrete.
+If your team needs those specific things, the price may be buying something concrete.
 If it does not, you are paying for features you will never use, and that is a cost with no return.

 What to check on your own chat bill